nilsnark/aegir-drift-docs/docs/engine/systems.md

 # Systems (Entity–Component–System)

-This page describes the core Entity–Component–System (ECS) concepts used by the Aegir Drift engine, how they map to data and behavior, and the planned ECS roadmap phases.
+This page describes the core Entity–Component–System (ECS) concepts used by the Phase Space engine, how they map to data and behavior, and the planned ECS roadmap phases.

 ## Contract (short)